MayorScript/MayorScript/README.md

 ![Profile Views](https://komarev.com/ghpvc/?username=mayorscript)

-I'm **Joseph Ayobami** — a Senior Software Engineer, Technical Writer, and Tech Entrepreneur with over **10 years of experience** in building innovative solutions.
+Hi there, I'm **Joseph Ayobami** – a passionate Senior Software Engineer, Technical Writer, and Tech Entrepreneur with over a decade of experience in building innovative solutions.
+As a technical startup founder of [Techsity](https://techsity.io), I thrive on building cutting-edge applications, mentoring future tech leaders, and pushing the boundaries of digital transformation.
-Founder of [Techsity](https://techsity.io) and a passionate contributor on [Dev](https://dev.to/mayorscript).

 ---